astronomer/astro-cli/README.md

 # Astronomer CLI

-The Astronomer CLI is the recommended way to get started developing and deploying on Astronomer Enterprise Edition.
+The Astronomer CLI is the recommended way to get started developing and deploying Airflow projects to Astronomer Enterprise Edition.

 ## Install